-Any of a set of lines on the hull of a merchant ship that indicate the depth to which it may be legally loaded under specified conditions.
-Also called load line, Plimsoll line.
+A line or set of lines on the hull of a merchant ship, showing the depth to which it may legally be loaded.

 - After Samuel Plimsoll (1824–1898), British merchant and shipping reformer

 - From Samuel Plimsoll, Bristol merchant and member of Parliament, promoter of the Merchant Shipping Act.